aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 ### **Data plane pipeline consumer**

 A lambda function that consumes data from the data plane pipeline and stores it (or acts on it) in another downstream data store.
-Data can be stored in different kind of data stores to fit the data management and query needs of the application.
-There can be 0 or more pipeline consumers in a MIE application.
+Data can be stored in different kinds of data stores to fit the data management and query needs of the application.
+There may be 0 or more pipeline consumers in a MIE application.